 The project will monitor the steam volume and steam enthalpy as well as the black liquor boiler's fuel oil and electricity consumption.
-The electricity used by two pumps is produced on-site and the fossil fuel used to produce it is accounted for under this project.
-The electricity CO2 coefficient is thus 0 tCO2/MWh.The responsibilities and authorities for project management, procedures for monitoring and reporting, and QA/QC procedures have been sufficiently described and evidenced.
+The electricity used by two pumps is produced onsite with biomass.
+The electricity $CO_2$ coefficient is thus 0 t $CO_2$ /MWh.
+The responsibilities and authorities for project management, procedures for monitoring and reporting, and QA/QC procedures have been sufficiently described and evidenced.